dineshba/website/content/posts/csrf.md

     - `X-CSRF-TOKEN` sent by the javascript running in the bank website pages.

 **If both are same**, then request is originated from the proper website.
 Simple 🥳🥳🥳

+#### Fact
+CSRF attacks were at number 5 in the OWASP Top 10 list published in 2010, but they declined to number 8 in the OWASP Top Ten in 2013.
+People suggested that the reason for this was **increased awareness of CSRF and the common use of Anti-CSRF tokens by frameworks.**